Skip to content

 {State::Pressed, Event::Timeout, State::Idle},

 With the transition table in place, we can perform various validations at compile time.
-For example, we can check whether there is at least one transition originating from each state (ensuring there are no "dead states"), or check for duplicate (from, trigger) pairs.
+For example, we can check if there is at least one transition originating from a specific state (ensuring there are no "dead states"), or verify that there are no duplicate (from, trigger) pairs.

 // 检查是否有重复的 (state, event) 组合